 How To Find Your Thermostat Model Number?

-Your thermostat model number is important as it makes resetting or fixing your thermostat much easier and efficient.
+Your thermostat model number is important as it makes resetting or fixing your thermostat much easier and more efficient.
 You can find the model number in two different locations.

 - You may find the model number printed behind or on the surface of the thermostat near the operating keys or buttons.
 You may need to remove the faceplate to access the back of the thermostat.